 Looking Deeper: Usage Report UTC End Date And Days Designations

-SSProtect aimed to simplify Report output by allowing you to select a target End Date then specify the number of Days you wanted to include.
+SSProtect allows you to request Reports using a target End Date and some number of Days.
 This is reflected in both the Usage Report UI and also :Respond Report controls.
 Quick Reports (using the Quick Action menu) use the current day as the End Date and a count of one (1) for Days, as shown by the 1d designation for each of the Quick Report menu items.

-This creates confusion, especially when submitting a request shortly after midnight UTC but from a time zone in North America such that your Date is not the same as the UTC Date.
+This can be confusing, specifically when submitting a request shortly after midnight UTC but from a time zone in North America such that your Date is not the same as the UTC Date.